shmorri/docs-casa-prod/3.1.4/source/administration/faq.md

 This is shown when it is not possible to initiate a "conversation" with the authorization server.
 Check that the oxd server is up and running and that the oxd settings are properly configured.
 Find them at the administration console or in the configuration file.

-### "An error occurred: Credential manager did not start properly" is shown when accessing the application
+### "An error occurred: Casa did not start properly" is shown when accessing the application

 This occurs whenever the application failed to start successfully and may be caused by a syntax problem in the configuration file or an inconsistent configuration supplied.
 Check the log to diagnose the problem.
 Try to find a message like "WEBAPP INITIALIZATION FAILED" and see the traces above it.
 Often, errors messages are self-explanatory.